cherrycjkao/prompts/Prompts template.md

-To generate context-specific prompts based on the template I just provided, you'll want a prompt that helps you populate the **\[Task Type]**, **\[Field]**, **\[User Input]**, and other placeholders automatically, so you can quickly create tailored sections for different tasks.
-The idea is to have an AI system or tool generate the content for you, filling in these details with minimal input on your part.

 Here’s a **general-purpose prompt** that can be used to automatically generate sections of the reusable template with context-driven information:

 ---